rohitect/kraven-spring-boot-starter/plugins/kraven-ui-actuator-insights-plugin/README.md

 ## 🚀 Usage

 1. **Access the Dashboard**: Navigate to the "Actuator Insights" section in the Kraven UI
-2. **View Health Status**: See the current health of your application and its components
+2. **View Health Status**: See the current health of your application and its components with real-time updates
-3. **Monitor Metrics**: View real-time metrics with historical trends
+3. **Monitor Metrics**: View real-time metrics with historical trends and customizable charts
-4. **Explore Environment**: Examine your application's environment properties
+4. **Explore Environment**: Examine your application's environment properties with advanced search and filtering
+   - Search across all property sources with highlighted results
+   - View active profiles and application info
+   - Explore property sources with collapsible sections
+5. **Analyze Beans**: Explore your application's bean definitions and dependencies
-5. **Analyze Threads**: View thread dumps and identify potential issues
+6. **Analyze Threads**: Comprehensive thread analysis with multiple visualization options
+   - View thread state distribution with color-coded indicators
+   - Detect deadlocks and lock contention issues
+   - Analyze thread pools (Tomcat, HikariCP, Kafka, etc.)
+   - Identify CPU-intensive threads and potential memory leaks
+   - Generate detailed thread analysis reports

-### Environment Properties Display
+### Environment Tab Features

+The Environment tab provides a comprehensive view of your application's configuration:

+#### Advanced Search and Filtering
+- Search across all property sources with real-time highlighting
+- Filter property sources to show only matching properties
+- Collapsible sections for easy navigation of large configuration sets

+#### Property Source Visualization
+- Hierarchical view of all property sources with property counts
+- Origin tracking for each property (where it was defined)
+- Special formatting for different value types (strings, numbers, objects, arrays)

+#### Active Profiles and Application Info
+- Visual display of active Spring profiles
+- Detailed application information from the info endpoint
+- Automatic refresh on demand

 #### Spring Boot Masking